mrokonuzzaman040/ImgToCartoonViaOpenCV2/README.md

 Related Works:

--Automatic Cartoon Generator for Images
+- Automatic Cartoon Generator for Images

--Combining Edges and Color Histograms for Cartoon Characterization
+- Combining Edges and Color Histograms for Cartoon Characterization

--Image-to-Image Translation with Conditional Adversarial Networks
+- Image-to-Image Translation with Conditional Adversarial Networks

--Real-Time Image-to-Cartoon Generation with Generative Adversarial Networks
+- Real-Time Image-to-Cartoon Generation with Generative Adversarial Networks

 # Proposed Methodology
 By following this proposed methodology, we aim to create a user-friendly and efficient Image to Cartoon conversion system using OpenCV2

--Image Preprocessing
+- Image Preprocessing

--Edge Detection
+- Edge Detection

--Feature Extraction
+- Feature Extraction

--Feature Exaggeration
+- Feature Exaggeration

--Color Mapping
+- Color Mapping

--Finalization and Output
+- Finalization and Output

--User Interaction
+- User Interaction

--Performance Optimization
+- Performance Optimization

 # Implementation